manusingh5/walmart-sales-forecasting/README.md

 - Cleaned and processed data using PySpark in a VMware Linux environment
 - Conducted EDA to discover patterns in regional/product sales
-- Built the forecasting model using Facebook Prophet
+- Built the forecasting model using Facebook Prophet and machine learning model
 - Designed the Tableau dashboard

 ---